 Most of the countries of Central America share a similar history in terms of the coffee industry.
 To see more on that, see my blog titled Central America and Coffee: Coffee is in our Blood.
 Here, I will only briefly mention each country’s coffee growing regions.

 - El Salvador: The main export crop of this small, densely populated country is coffee.
 Famous for the sweet tasting bourbon variety of the arabica coffee plant, most of the coffee is grown in the Western provinces.
 Many coffee plantations straddle the mountain slopes of the famous Ilamatepec volcano.

 - Guatemala: There are eight recognized coffee growing regions in Guatemala, spread throughout the country.
-We receive our coffee from the north-Western region of Guatemala, which happens to produce some of the highest-grown coffee in the world.
+We receive most of our coffee from the north-Western region of Guatemala, which happens to produce some of the highest-grown coffee in the world.

 - Nicaragua: The northern region of Nicaragua produces wonderful coffee, specifically in the Jinotega and Matagalpa provinces.
-See Elba’s Nicaragua Trip for more on Nicaraguan coffee.

 - Honduras: Due to a lack of infrastructure, coffee production started relatively late here.
 However the situation has completely reversed and Honduras is currently the largest exporter of coffee in Central America, although the bulk of that is commercial-grade coffee (as opposed to the better tasting specialty-grade coffee).
 In the past decade, Honduras has begun producing specialty coffee and is now an up-and-comer in the specialty coffee industry.
 Note that we purchase only specialty-grade coffee from Honduras.